 During her clinical fellowship, Elizabeth conducted comprehensive evaluations for children with a variety of complex medical histories and disorders.
 Her interests include providing speech therapy services to children with Autism Spectrum Disorders and language disorders.
 She currently lives in Greenville, SC.

-Originally from Rock Hill, SC, Kalyn graduated from the University of South Carolina with a Bachelor’s of Science degree in Biology in December 2015.
-She is currently pursuing a Master of Health Administration degree at South University.
-She joined the AID-L family in April 2017 as Intake Coordinator.
+Originally from Rock Hill, SC, Kalyn graduated from the University of South Carolina with a Bachelor’s of Science degree in Biology in December 2015 and a Master’s Degree in Health Administration from South University in December 2017.
+She joined the AID-L family in April 2017 as our Intake Coordinator.
 Kalyn is a mother of twins and she has a passion for helping people.

-Originally from Fort Mill, South Carolina, Jennifer graduated from USC Lancaster in May 2016 with an Associate of Science degree and is currently a junior at USC Upstate to receive her Bachelor degree in Exercise Science.
-She joined the AID-L family in November 2016 as the Clinic Technician.
-Jennifer’s goal is to attend graduate school to earn her Doctorate degree in Physical Therapy.
+Originally from Woodruff, South Carolina, Nytyra is currently a senior at USC Upstate to receive her Bachelor degree in Exercise Science in December 2018.
+She joined the AID-L family in February 2018 as the Clinic Technician.
+Nytyra’s goal is to attend graduate school to earn her Doctorate degree in Occupational Therapy and move to San Antonio, Texas.

 Zachary Henning, PhD

-Zachary joined AID-L in January 2015.
+Zachary joined AID-L in January 2015 as the Executive Director.
 He is a graduate of Virginia Tech (Bachelor’s), Radford (Master’s), and the University of Kentucky (Doctorate) with degrees in Corporate Communication, Public Relations, and Organizational Behavior.
 He has previously worked as a professor teaching courses in conflict, team communication, training, and interpersonal communication among others.
 He has also spent over a decade providing communication plans and training programs for small businesses.
 He currently lives in Greer with his wife, Autumn, his daughter, Makena, and their three cats.

 The 5,000 square foot facility was designed with you in mind.
 We have two waiting rooms with trains, books, and toys for the kids and comfortable couches, lounge chairs and coffee or tea for the adults.
 We strive to have the most current equipment and treatment supplies.